aruraghuvanshi/pythonml/README.txt

 --------------------------------

-1. fit_regress()
+1. run_regressor()

     '''

-    This Functions Fits a model with the Train Datasets and predicts on a Test Dataset and evaluates its RMSE metric.
+    This Functions Fits a Regression model with the Train Datasets and predicts on a Test Dataset and evaluates its various metrics.
+    Predictions are available in the global variable 'pred'.
+    Default KFold cross validation is 3.

-    Arguments: estimator, xtr, xt, ytr, yt
+    Arguments: estimator, X_train, X_test, y_train, y_test
-    Returns: Dataframe
+    Returns: Metrics, Plot

     '''
 -------------------------------------

-2. fit_classify()
+2. run_classifier()

     '''

-    This Functions Fits a Classifier model with the Train Datasets and predicts on a Test Dataset and evaluates metrics via n_splits K-fold cross validation.
+    This Functions Fits a classification model with the Train Datasets and predicts on a Test Dataset and evaluates its various metrics.
+    Predictions are available in the global variable 'pred'.
+    Default KFold cross validation is 3.

-    Arguments: estimator, xtr, xt, ytr, yt, k=2
+    Arguments: estimator, X_train, X_test, y_train, y_test
-    Returns: Dataframe
+    Returns: Metrics, Plot
     '''
 -------------------------------------